orchest/orchest/docs/source/api/index.rst

 receiving all you need to do is call the appropriate receive method depending on where you send the data to in the previous step.

-We plan to support other programming languages such as R too.
+We plan to also support other popular programming languages such as R.

 Python SDK
 ----------